Skip to contents

 This function automatically detects the type of operation based on dplyr verbs:

-• Queries with mutate() generate UPDATE operations
+• Queries with mutate() on table_name generate UPDATE operations

 Examples